PQC Migration Strategy: Why Post-Quantum Exposes Your Operational PKI Failure

 - Building trust store management that works across 200+ applications

-- Testing compatibility without breaking production
+- Testing compatibility without breaking production at 3AM on a Sunday

 - Training teams on protocols they've never used (ACME, SCEP, EST)

-Three Migration Approaches (Only One Works)
+Three PQC Migration Approaches (Only One Works)

-Approach 1: Algorithm-First (Fails 80% of Time)
+Approach 1: Algorithm-First (Fails 80% of the Time)

-- Step 1: Select PQC-capable CA vendor
+- Select PQC-capable CA vendor

-- Step 2: Discover vendor requires new client software/APIs
+- Discover vendor requires new client software/APIs

-- Step 3: Realize applications are tightly coupled to old vendor
+- Realise applications are tightly coupled to old vendor

-- Step 4: Spend 18-24 months rearchitecting integrations
+- Spend 18–24 months rearchitecting integrations

-- Step 5: Miss deadline, exceed budget by 2-4x
+- Miss deadline, exceed budget by 2–4x

-Cost: $5M-$8M for PQC migration + $5M-$8M for next algorithm change
+Cost: $5M–$8M for PQC migration + $5M–$8M for the next algorithm change

-Approach 2: Vendor-First (Fails 60% of Time)
+Approach 2: Vendor-First (Fails 60% of the Time)

-- Step 1: Evaluate PQC-capable vendors (RFP process, demos, POCs)
+- Evaluate PQC-capable vendors (RFP, demos, POCs)

-- Step 2: Select "best" vendor based on features/price
+- Select "best" vendor based on features/price

-- Step 3: Discover vendor's architecture requires application changes
+- Discover vendor's architecture requires application changes

 Cost: $3M–$6M for PQC migration + ongoing vendor lock-in costs

-Approach 3: Infrastructure-First (Succeeds 90% of Time)
+Approach 3: Infrastructure-First (Succeeds 90% of the Time)

-- Step 3: Deploy centralized trust management
+- Deploy centralised trust management

-Cost: $800K-$2.5M for infrastructure + $200K-$400K for PQC deployment + <$200K for future algorithm changes
+Cost: $800K–$2.5M for infrastructure + $200K–$400K for PQC deployment + <$200K for every future algorithm change

 Federal deadline: 2030 for classified systems, 2035 for all federal infrastructure

-- 2025-2027: Build crypto-agility (protocol abstraction, automation, trust management)
+- 2025–2027: Build crypto-agility — protocol abstraction, automation, trust management, operational discipline

-- 2027-2029: Deploy PQC algorithms incrementally
+- 2027–2029: Deploy PQC algorithms incrementally via policy

-- 2029-2030: Finalize transition, compliance validation
+- 2029–2030: Finalise transition, compliance validation

 - 2025–2026: Vendor selection, contract negotiations